Introduction

 North vs South

-The North / South divide in Britain isn’t just cultural!
-Generally speaking, southern regions enjoy slightly earlier harvests thanks to warmer spring temperatures and longer growing periods.
-Whilst up in northern areas, including much of the North West and Scotland, we often see crops mature up to three weeks later!
+Southern parts of the UK often see slightly earlier harvests thanks to warmer springs and longer growing seasons.
+In northern areas, including much of the North West and Scotland, some crops may mature one to three weeks later.

-For that reason, don’t rely purely on dates.
-Instead, judge crops by clear signs of readiness:
+Rather than relying only on dates, judge crops by clear signs of readiness:

 - Size and colour